Nsupyq/idempotent-serverless-functions/idempotent-aws-node-mongodb-atlas/README.md

 ## How to guarantee idempotence

 The side effect is inserting the new pet.
-We make the function idempotent by using the [`awsRequestId`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html) provided by AWS Lambda to be `_id`.
+The function can be idempotent by using the [`awsRequestId`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html) provided by AWS Lambda to be `_id`.
 Then the function will insert only one new pet even if pets.insertOne(newPet) is retried.
+Another approach is to require the client to provide a unique id to be `_id`.